RcppCore/rcpp-gallery/_posts/2013-05-16-using-rcppprogress.md

 <pre class="output">
-[1] 3002
+[1] 3002.32
 </pre>

 ## OpenMP support

-First we need this to enable OpenMP support for gcc:
+First we need this to enable OpenMP support for `gcc`.
+In the early days we used

 {% highlight r %}